microsoftgraph/entra-powershell/module/Entra/docs/New-EntraMSGroupLifecyclePolicy.md

 ### -ManagedGroupTypes
 This parameter allows the admin to select which office 365 groups the policy applies to.
-"None" will create the policy in a disabled state.
+"None"  create the policy in a disabled state.
-"All" will apply the policy to every Office 365 group in the tenant.
+"All"  apply the policy to every Office 365 group in the tenant.
-"Selected" will allow the admin to choose specific Office 365 groups that the policy applies to.
+"Selected"  allow the admin to choose specific Office 365 groups that the policy applies to.

 ```yaml
 Type: String